hectorMiranda/marcetuxstudios/_posts/2018-10-11-event-driven-architecture-banking.md

 Idempotency key per message, checked against a processed-message log before taking action.
 The discipline is making idempotency a build requirement for every consumer, not an afterthought when a bug report arrives.

+*Update, from the deployment freeze reading: the outbox poller interval deserves more care than I gave it in October.
+Too frequent and you add unnecessary database load during high-throughput periods; too infrequent and your event latency grows to minutes during low-volume windows.
+We landed on an adaptive interval — start at 100ms, back off to 2s exponentially if the outbox is empty for several consecutive polls, reset immediately on insert via a database notification.
+That keeps event latency low when there's work and quiet when there isn't.*